 Matthew 10.39-40, shares the essence of the enlightenment teaching, and perhaps provides the whole of the enlightenment journey.
 “He that finds his life shall lose it: and he that loses his life for my sake shall find it.
 (40) He that receives you receives me, and he that receives me receives Him that sent me.”

-The first sentence, “He that finds his life shall lose it,” means that you are not the person the spirit wants to construct, and therefore you must lose yourself as you now are to receive and to be filled with the spirit.
-Attributes such as self-centeredness, false-pride, blaming others, block the spirit of God from moving through you.
-Deeply embedded attributes may need to be seen from more than one perspective, but as the revelation is received, all begin to function in good order—once released (loses his life), he shall then find the spirit (his true life).
+The first sentence, “He that finds his life shall lose it,” means that you as you now are, are not the person the spirit wants you to become, and therefore you must lose yourself as you now are to receive and to be operating more closely with the spirit.
+Attributes such as self-centeredness, false pride, and blaming others, block the spirit of God from moving through you.
+It is often that in these matters forgiveness can do its greatest work.
+However, deeply embedded attributes may need to be seen from more than one perspective, but as the revelation is received, all begin to function in better order—once released (loses his life), he shall then find the spirit (his true life).

-At first, the mind gains the vision, the knowing.
+At first, the mind gains the vision, the picture.
 The further interpretation, however, becomes the walk itself.
-Teaching interpreted into pathway becomes the goal.
-This walk is achieved by sowing good seed in good soil, which was Jesus’ basic message to the disciples.
+Teaching interpreted into a pathway becomes the goal.
+This walk is achieved by sowing good seeds in good soil, which was Jesus’ basic message to the disciples.
 The word ‘interpretation’ now reaches a more substantive level and espouses greater depths to be reached.
-It surely does not mean to interpret words, for that could never be enough, but must be interpreted into the world.
+It surely does not mean to interpret words, for that could never be enough, but must be interpreted into the world with actions (Jm.
+2.17).

-Mystic secrets are revealed within daily life and most of them pertain to you.
-The sowing of good seed accomplishes this revelation.
-Sowing becomes the essential practice of the enlightenment teaching of The Way.
-The understanding is interpreted into a person’s daily life by the same method.
-A person can sow for better performance as well as sow for knowledge.
+Mystic secrets are often revealed within the intercourse of daily life.
+Many secrets will pertain to the person himself.
+Whether sowing for knowing, tolerance, or other matters, a person can sow for better performance as well as sow for knowledge.
 Do not remain within understanding alone, but put understanding into performance.
+Remember, The Way is a pathway that infers one step at a time.
 To a great extent, this became the teaching of the early Nazarenes; not only the gospel of the too-good-to-be-true-news but the walk which must then daily follow.

 So, how do we do this?
 Jesus tells us to plant these good seeds and nourish them.
 For example, he gives us the attribute of willingness through the Parable of the Two Sons.
-He references honor and responsibility within a current situation, something the Pharisees lacked.
-He suggests to them that the revealed pathway stretches before each person, will you take it?
+The Two Sons parable suggests that the revealed pathway stretches before each person, will you take it?
+Honorable behavior and responsibility relative to the two sons seem part of the lesson.

 Sow seed for the spirit to move through you in daily life.

-Enlightenment is a process of unfolding from within.
-This unfolding will be your soul nature, your character, how you express your character and will reveal attitudes and motives.
-That may seem like a lot, and it is, but walking in The Way orders the process by the planting of good seed in fertile soil, nourishing the seed (giving attention), and be willing to accept the harvest when it arrives.
-By natural consequence, the enlightenment proceeds one day at a time.
+Enlightenment is a process of unfolding from within, wherein you become acquainted with the spirit, which then takes you to what is commonly referred to as the higher self, or spirit self.
+This unfolding will be your soul’s nature, your renewed character, and how you express your character.
+That may seem like a lot, and it is, but walking in The Way orders the process by planting good seeds in fertile soil, nourishing the seed (giving attention), and being willing to accept the harvest when it arrives.
+By natural consequence, enlightenment proceeds one day at a time.

-Sowing by prayer, speaking the Word, even positive speech can pronounce application as well as revelation.
-These three elements foster the daily work which yields the best sort of progress.
+Sowing by prayer, speaking the Word, sowing, and even positive speech can lead to a better application as well as further revelation.
+These three basic elements foster the daily work which yields the best sort of progress.
 The daily pathway remains cognitively continual.
 Pathway forms a natural continuity from day to day, which provides natural velocity or impetus to the spiritual walk.

 Sow for joy and continuity within daily life.